thbtppl/latex-tips-advice/README.md

     \end{equation}
     ```

-* Using `\dfrac` forces the fraction into display mode which can be useful is you reckon `\frac` is not large enough in an equation.
+* Using `\dfrac` forces the fraction into display mode, which can be useful if you reckon `\frac` is not large enough in an equation.

 * Display equations are part of the flow of your document, and you should treat them as an integral element of your paragraph.
 Therefore, if they end a sentence, they should end with a period.
 I would argue that using commas at the end of equations is more a matter of style, and could clutter your document.